 Do a lot of cardio, but be safe and make sure your doctor approves of it.
 During this time, it's best to build your strength throughout your body as you accommodate your growing baby.

 According to Healthline, walking, swimming and low-impact (non-hot) yoga are some of the best exercises during this trimester.

 What's more, yoga keeps moms-to-be aware of their pelvic floor, which is helpful in preparing for delivery.

 "The most important thing is for expectant moms to have full knowledge of their pelvic floor," Yoga instructor Love Torralba said in an interview.
 “We want them to get used to pressing it out early on in the pregnancy in order to tone the muscles.
 This lessens the risk of tearing during labor.”

 Exercising during the final stretch leading up to delivery may be difficult, but it can be done.
 Focusing on improving flexibility, moms-to-be are advised to try yoga, pilates, weights, and strength training exercises like planking and push-ups.
 But do avoid crunches or sit-ups, which would require you to lie on your back, cautions Healthline.

 What's more, the third trimester is when your baby's fat tissue develops, says Fit Pregnancy, so they can benefit most from exercise during this time.

-Throughout pregnancy, make sure that your chosen forms of exercise won't subject to extreme heat or situations that might cause you to fall or injure yourself or your baby.
+Throughout these months, make sure that you exercise safely during pregnancy.
+Your chosen forms of exercise shouldn't subject yourself to extreme heat or situations that might cause you to fall or injure yourself or your baby.